 Now that we've answered the question at hand, let's dig into a factors you'll want to consider vis-a-vis dental implant cost.

-For example, when you consider the lifetime cost of ownership from a durability and maintenance perspective, dental implants are an exceptional long term value.
-As a case in point, it's important to note that dentures and bridges often require ongoing care and maintenance costs while implants do not.
+For example, in terms of lifetime cost of ownership, dental implants are an exceptional longer term value than dentures.
+Even though a denture may cost less initially, it will also require ongoing adjustments and maintenance.
 In other words, when you factor in the reduced hassle of ongoing maintenance plus fees, dental implants provide significant tangible value for patients.

 Morever, in addition to the tangible costs described above, dental implants also provide intangible value in terms of comfort and ease of use.
 For example, when compared with dentures, dental implants look, feel and sound just like natural teeth.
 There are no sticky pastes or uncomfortable clacking noises to worry about.
 Instead, implants provide a more natural feel.
 This helps patients feel more comfortable and confident in social situations and you can't put a price on that.

 Lastly, when considering the cost to value ratio of a dental implant, it's important to consider overall efficacy, satisfaction and risk.
 Studies show that the success rate for dental implant patients is about 98%.
 In other words, dental implant treatment is very low risk.
-When considered alongside the tangible and intangible benefits discussed above, dental implant treatment is an outstanding value.
+Ultimately, when the tangible and intangible benefits mentioned above, dental implants provide outstanding long-term value.

-Now that we've compared the relative cost versus the value offered by dental implants, we can now take a look at the factors that most affect cost at an individual patient level.
+Now that we've explored the cost vs value of dental implants, let's now take a look at the key factors that most influence dental implant costs.

 Cost: Typically between $250 and $500 per tooth depending on the location of the tooth and condition of the tooth.